 Nairobi serves as the gateway to many African countries and therefore is a significant jumpstart point.
 Jomo Kenyatta International Airport mainly caters to international flights and from Wilson Airport, domestic and chartered flights.

 Travel to cities in Kenya and bordering cities is possible by train from Nairobi Railway station.
 Tickets could be purchased at the railway station itself or online as well.
 Bus service to travel within the city is very efficient.
 Minivans and private buses for intercity travel are also very comfortable.

+There are even private taxis or shared taxis called 'Matatus' useful while touring the city.
+One can also hire a chauffeur-driven car.
 Moreover, walking turns out to be the best option as most of the city attractions are nearby each other.
-However, certain areas should be avoided at night, as thugs on the prowl inhabit them.
+However, particular areas should be avoided at night, as thugs on the prowl inhabit them.

 Kenya is known for rampant epidemics of cholera, yellow fever and typhoid.
 Possibly inoculate yourself from the said diseases before arrival.
 Stay away from street food and stay loyal to bottled water.